Pathoschild/HatMouse/README.md

 To build the prize list:

 1. Install the latest version of [LINQPad](https://www.linqpad.net/).
+2. If you're not based in the US, connect to a US-based VPN if you want prices consistently in USD.
-2. Replace `scripts/game keys.csv` with the list of game keys.
+3. Replace `scripts/game keys.csv` with the list of game keys.

    This should have three columns:
    * `Source` is the staff member who donated the game key.
 This is ignored by the code, it's just